JennEYoon/datasciY/logs/logs-9.25.2020.md

 #### Bill finished setting up standing desk on 2nd floor.
   * Time for me to setup my white desk on 2nd floor.
+  * Move everythin out of the credenza, and move forward to door.
+  * Move my large monitor and computer up, also laser printer up.